norswap/norswap.github.io/.factory/posts/2017-09-04-0-another-ruby-dark-corner.md

 layout: post
 ---

-The other day, my colleague Benoit was faced with a strange problem in his Ruby code.
+The other day, my colleague Benoît was faced with a strange problem in his Ruby code.
 Here is a greatly simplified version of the code that caused the problem:

 ```Ruby